dontpanicux/groceries-list-progressive-web-app/README.md

  * Adding user authentication with Firebase Auth

- * Improving the UX of adding, removing, and keeping track of items you've purchased in real time
+ * Improving the UX of adding, removing, and keeping track of items you've purchased in real time through interaction desingn & animation

- * Planning for an initial round of user testing & feedback gathering to learn about the App experience
+ * Planning for my first round of user testing & feedback gathering to learn about the App's experience

- You can check out the OG Design from the project here in Figma as well as see my in progress design work here in [My Figma Design File](https://www.figma.com/file/At2u7oMbodPh07X8CRiL6q/Module-3-Making-Websites-Interactive---Grocery-App-Design---Scrimba-Project-(WORKING-VERSION)?type=design&mode=design&t=gLwrAOTEEXscXu5r-1).
+ You can check out the OG Design for the project as well as keep up with my progress through design sprints here in [My Figma Design File](https://www.figma.com/file/At2u7oMbodPh07X8CRiL6q/Module-3-Making-Websites-Interactive---Grocery-App-Design---Scrimba-Project-(WORKING-VERSION)?type=design&mode=design&t=gLwrAOTEEXscXu5r-1).

  Thanks for checking out this project & feel free to reach out if you have questions or want to chat 🖖